 July 3 – 4, 2021

 Our Independence Day festivities kick off July 3 with a firework show over Silver Lake.
-The fun continues July 4 with a sand sculpture contest, a scavenger hunt, a traditional hometown parade, a square dance, and a community beach bonfire.
-Check back for a detailed schedule of events.
+The fun continues July 4 with a sand sculpture contest, a scavenger hunt, a traditional hometown parade, and a community beach bonfire.
+Check here for the Schedule of Events.

 Island-Wide Yard Sale